-A recent survey reported that turnover in 2019 was around 21% for all home care employees, 25% for home care nurses, and up to 64% for nonmedical care providers.
+A recent survey reported a 5-year high of 76% turnover rate.
 These figures show that turnover is draining agency resources.
 As the need for home care providers increases, so must our dedication to recruiting and retaining the right people for the job.

 The costs are more than monetary.
 High turnover rates cost employees morale, too.
 When employees leave, patient care is interrupted.
 This leads to poor outcomes.
 Clients may suffer emotional and physical effects when reassigned to new caregivers who are not as familiar with their baseline health status or their needs.